stenzek/duckstation/README.md

  - Direct booting of homebrew executables
  - Digital and analog controllers for input (rumble is forwarded to host)
  - Qt and SDL frontends for desktop
- - Qt frontend has graphical configuration, and controller binding
  - Automatic content scanning - game titles/regions are provided by redump.org

 ## System Requirements